G20 Information Centre

 The global economy has made significant strides since the global financial crisis of 2008.
-However, the recovery remains fragile and has been subjected to numerous shocks.
-Further, the fruits of economic growth have been too limited to meet our citizens' expectations for a more prosperous future.
-We recognize that more must be done to raise rates of growth and job creation in a sustainable way and that we have an instrumental role to play in facilitating growth that is more inclusive and more resilient to downside risks emerging in the global economy.
-We also recognize that support for our efforts to foster further growth hinges on whether the benefits of such growth are shared broadly and reach the poor and more vulnerable segments of society.
+However, the recovery remains fragile and has been weaker than desirable.
+Further, the fruits of economic growth need to be more broadly shared to meet our citizens' expectations.
+We recognize that more must be done to raise rates of growth and job creation in a sustainable and inclusive way and that we have an instrumental role to play in addressing downside risks emerging in the global economy.
+We also recognize that support for our efforts to foster further growth hinges on whether the benefits of such growth are shared broadly and reach the poor and more vulnerable.

 [back to top]

 In 2014 in Brisbane, we pledged significant actions as set out in our growth strategies which, if implemented in a full and timely fashion, would increase G20 collective GDP by an additional 2 per cent by 2018 (collective growth ambition).
 In order to reach our ambition, in 2015 we developed a robust framework to closely monitor the implementation of our commitments.
 In Antalya, we adjusted our growth strategies, including new actions we are undertaking, to enhance their effectiveness in response to evolving economic challenges.
 2016 is a significant year for our Brisbane ambition as it marks the mid-point of our collective growth ambition.
-Therefore, this year we have strengthened the peer reviews of our growth strategies to provide more thorough and detailed assessments of members' growth strategies and progress with the implementation of past commitments.
+Therefore, this year we have strengthened the growth strategies with new key commitments, as well as an enhanced peer reviews to provide more thorough and detailed assessments of members' growth strategies and progress with the implementation of past commitments.
 We have also combined our investment strategies with our growth strategies in order to enhance the efficiency of our efforts.

 Our monitoring of implementation, which has been supported by an IMF, OECD and the World Bank Group assessment, indicates that G20 members have implemented more than half of their multi-year Brisbane commitments and almost half of their Antalya commitments, with implementation of the remaining commitments largely in progress.
 The assessment of the international organizations also indicates that our implementation to date represents roughly half of our collective growth ambition.
 We recognize that we must do more and in particular make greater efforts to hasten the effective implementation of all our remaining commitments.
 Our progress with the implementation of our growth strategy commitments is reported in our 2016 Accountability Assessment.